CENMIG/snpplet/README.md

                     .         .
                     Sample_n  Sample_n.g.vcf.gz

 `GenomicsDBImport` then will automatically read sample_map_usr.txt file and import only samples that are listed into the workspace.
-After saving sample_map_usr.txt file to the input directory, execute command ./sh tuber.sh to start joint genotyping.
+After saving sample_map_usr.txt file to the input directory, execute command ./sh FastaNGS.sh to start joint genotyping.

 #### 5. Variant filtering
 By default, INDELS will be filtered with `GATK SelectVariants` (-select-type SNP).
 Remaining SNVs will be filtered by `GATK VariantsFiltration` with filter settings: QD < 2.0 || MQ < 40.0 (Filtered VCF file will be generated in vcf_joint directory in output directory (named as joint_filtered.vcf.gz)